School Lunch and Breakfast Prices

 The CalFresh Program, federally know as the Supplemental Nutrition Assistance Program (SNAP), can add to your food budget to put healthy and nutritious food on the table.
 The program issues monthly electronic benefits that can be used to buy most foods at many markets and food stores.
 The CalFresh Program helps to improve the health and well-being of qualified households and individuals by providing them a means to meet their nutritional needs.
-For more information about eligibility requirements, visit the eligibility requirements page.
-To find our how to apply for benefits in your county, please call the toll free number 1-877-847-3663 (FOOD).
-To apply online, visit the website Benefitscal.org.
+To find out how to apply for benefits in your county, please call the toll free number 1-877-847-3663 (FOOD), or apply online at Benefitscal.org.

 The Women, Infants, and Children (WIC) Supplemental Nutrition Program is a federally-funded health and nutrition program for: Women who are pregnant, breastfeeding, or just had a baby; Children under 5 years old (including foster children); Families with low to medium income (working families may qualify).
 WIC has local offices all over California.
-Call (888)-WIC-WORKS (888-942-9675) or use the online mobile-friendly website at https://m.wic.ca.gov to find a WIC local agency site near you .
+For general information call (888)-WIC-WORKS (888-942-9675) or use the online mobile-friendly website at https://m.wic.ca.gov to find a WIC local agency site near you .